JSTOR-Labs/plant-humanities/John/README.md

 ### References

-[^ref1]: Hooker, Joseph Dalton.
+[^ref1]: Joseph Dalton Hooker.
 Report of the British Association for the Advancement of Science.
 Vol. 44.
 London, 1875. https://www.biodiversitylibrary.org/item/94451.
 [^ref2]: Darwin, Charles.
 Insectivorous Plants.
 London: J. Murray, 1875. https://www.biodiversitylibrary.org/item/178952.
 [^ref3]: Nelson, E. Charles.
 Aphrodite’s Mousetrap: A Biography of Venus’s Flytrap with Facsimiles of an Original Pamphlet and the Manuscripts of John Ellis.
 Aberystwyth, Wales: Published by Boethius Press in association with Bentham-Moxon Trust and the Linnean Society, 1990.
 26-7.
 [^ref4]: Nelson, E. Charles.
 Aphrodite’s Mousetrap.
 22.